 posted by Guest blogger - Matt Kepnes | 8 Comments

-In the second of a series of posts for our blog, Matt Kepnes, one of our official partners and founder of top travel blog NomadicMatt.com tells us his favourite cities for partying in Europe.
+Matt Kepnes, founder of top travel blog NomadicMatt.com tells us his favourite cities for partying in Europe.
 We're big fans of his blog - we think you'd like it too.
-It's full of posts on how to save money and more, while you can also keep up to date with him on Twitter and facebook.
+It's full of great posts on how to save money and more.
+You can also keep up to date with Matt on Twitter and facebook.

 Europe is one of the premier budget and backpacking destinations in the world.
 Every year, and especially when temperatures rise in the summer, thousands of people go backpacking in Europe and as they do they have one thing on their mind.
 No, not museums.
 Parties.
 Europe in the summer is one of the most festive regions of the world and the continent is bursting with parties, nightlife, and festivals from end to end.